rusic/documentation/templating/metadata.md

 # Metadata

 All templates must contain a ```metadata.json``` file.
-This file provides key information about your template to the BaseKit environments on which it is installed.
+This file provides key information about your template to the Editor environments on which it is installed.

 ## Properties of Metadata.json